jeevanv26/WordWrapper/README.md

 		> foo4
 			> hello.txt

-	Output: Invalid thread.
-Since the second directory thread was negative.
+	Output: Does nothing since the second directory thread was negative.

 p2 stuff:
 Test Case 0: Tests if the inputed width is valid (>0)